Hamas says Gaza truce talks still deadlocked despite reports of progress | Law-Order

 Delegations left Cairo and consultations were expected to continue within 48 hours, the sources and Al-Qahera said.
 'MAIN DEMANDS' However, a Palestinian official close to mediation efforts told Reuters that deadlock continued over Israel's refusal to end the war, withdraw its forces from Gaza, allow all civilians to return to their homes and lift a 17-year-old blockade to allow speedy reconstruction of the coastal enclave.
 These steps took precedence over Israel's prime demand for a release of hostages in exchange for Palestinians held in Israeli prisons, said the official, speaking on condition of anonymity.

-"There is no progress yet."
-Six months into its offensive against Palestinian Islamist movement Hamas that has devastated Gaza and left most of its 2.3 million people homeless and many at risk of famine, Israel also voiced cautious optimism about the latest negotiations.
+Some rode on donkey carts, rickshaws and open-deck vehicles while some just walked.
+They were shocked at the destruction of buildings, roads and property they had left behind.
+"It is a shock, a shock...the destruction is unbearable," said resident Mohammed Abou Diab.
+"I am going to my house and I know that it is destroyed.
+I am going to remove the rubble to get a shirt out," he added.

+In Washington, a White House spokesperson said the United States was hoping to secure a hostage release deal as soon as possible since it would also lead to a ceasefire of around six weeks.
+Hamas is reviewing a new proposal now, John Kirby said.
+SOME PROGRESS?

-In Jerusalem at the weekend, Israeli Foreign Minister Israel Katz described the Cairo talks as the closest the sides have come to a deal since a short-lived November truce under which Hamas freed dozens of hostages.
-Hamas seized 253 people during an Oct.
-7, cross-border killing spree in southern Israel that ignited the war.
-Of those, 133 hostages remain, and negotiators have spoken of around 40 going free in the first stage of a prospective deal with Hamas.
+In Jerusalem at the weekend, Israeli Foreign Minister Israel Katz described the Cairo talks as the closest the sides have come to a deal since a short-lived November truce under which Hamas freed nearly half of its hostages.
+Hamas seized 253 people during the Oct.
+7 attack.
+Of those, 133 hostages remain captive and negotiators have spoken of around 40 going free in the first stage of a prospective deal with Hamas.

 Two Egyptian security sources and state-run Al-Qahera News said on Monday some progress had been made in the Cairo talks.
-The security sources said both sides had made concessions that could help pave the way for a deal for a truce which - as proposed during previous talks - would be staggered over three stages, with the release of any remaining Israeli hostages and a long-term ceasefire addressed in the second stage.
+The security sources said both sides had made concessions that could help pave the way for a deal for a truce which would be staggered over three stages, with the release of any remaining Israeli hostages and a long-term ceasefire addressed in the second stage.

 The concessions relate to the freeing of hostages and Hamas' demand for the return of displaced residents to northern Gaza, they said.
 Mediators suggested the return could be monitored by an Arab force in the presence of Israeli security deployments that would later be pulled back, they added.
 Delegations left Cairo and consultations were expected to continue within 48 hours, the sources and Al-Qahera said.